 Supervision Received

-Responsible to the Director of Financial Empowerment.
+Responsible to the Director of Financial Empowerment and/or BFEC Manager.

 Minimum Knowledge, Skills and Abilities

 A Bachelor’s degree in finance, business or a related field is preferred, or a 2 year degree in counseling, finance, business or related field.
-4+ years of relevant Job Experience may be considered in lieu of degree.
+2+ years of relevant Job Experience may be considered in lieu of degree.